MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 **Microsoft Machine Learning algorithms (MicrosoftML package)** is a collection of functions for incorporating machine learning into R code or script that executes on R Server and R Client.
 It's available in the following Microsoft R products: R Server for Windows, R Client for Windows, and [SQL Server R Services](https://msdn.microsoft.com/library/mt604845.aspx).
 Availability for Linux, Hadoop, and [Azure HDInsight](https://docs.microsoft.com/azure/hdinsight/) is projected for the first quarter of 2017.

-To learn more, see [Introduction to MicrosoftML](microsoftml-introduction.md).
+To learn more, see [Overview of MicrosoftML algorithms](overview-microsoftml-functions.md).

 **mrsdeploy package** is new in this release and available on all [platforms supporting operationalization](rserver-install-supported-platforms.md).
 Functions provide remote execution on a R Server 9.0.1 instance, and the ability to publish, and subsequently manage, an R code block as a web service.